The Nerves: Career

-The Nerves lasted a short time and self-released one self-titled four-song EP in 1976, featuring the songs "Hanging on the Telephone" (Lee), "When You Find Out" (Case), "Give Me Some Time" (Lee), and "Working Too Hard" (Collins).
+The Nerves lasted a short time from 1975 to 1978, originally forming in San Francisco before moving to Los Angeles.

+They self-released one self-titled four-song EP in 1976, featuring the songs "Hanging on the Telephone" (Lee), "When You Find Out" (Case), "Give Me Some Time" (Lee), and "Working Too Hard" (Collins).
 In addition to being the drummer, Paul Collins was also the trio's manager and did most of the bookings and promotion.
 The Nerves' EP was distributed by independent Bomp!
 Records and officially re-released on CD and vinyl by Alive Records in 2008, followed by a second release of The Breakaways, an album of post-Nerves recordings made by Collins and Case prior to the formation of Collins' group the Beat.

 Despite their limited lifespan and discography, the Nerves' members and songs found later success.
 The group was an early part of the Los Angeles punk and pop scenes that eventually produced the Knack, the Beat and the Plimsouls.
 After the Nerves' break-up, Case and Collins formed the Breakaways with Pat Stengl, a group that would have an even shorter lifespan than the Nerves.
 Thereafter, however, Case and Collins went on to front other groups, the Plimsouls (who had a Billboard Top 100 hit with "A Million Miles Away") and the Beat, respectively.
 "Hanging on the Telephone" was covered by Blondie on their album Parallel Lines which reached the top 5 in the UK, and has since been covered by other groups such as L7, Def Leppard, Cat Power (whose version was featured in Cingular commercials in 2006), and Hep Alien, Lane Kim's fictional band on dramedy The Gilmore Girls.
 Blondie included a second Lee composition on Parallel Lines, "Will Anything Happen?"
 Lee also went on to write a hit for Paul Young, "Come Back and Stay".